core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Retrieve new Security Context parameters from the Group Manager and derive a new Sender Context, as defined in {{ssec-loss-mutable-context-total}}; or

-* When receiving a first request to process with the new Recipient Context, use the approach specified in {{sec-synch-challenge-response}} and based on the Echo Option {{I-D.ietf-core-echo-request-tag}}, if supported.
+* When receiving a first request to process with the new Recipient Context, use the approach specified in {{sec-synch-challenge-response}} and based on the Echo Option for CoAP {{I-D.ietf-core-echo-request-tag}}, if supported.
 In particular, the endpoint MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response message conveying the Echo Option.
 If the endpoint supports the CoAP Echo Option, it is RECOMMENDED to take this approach.

 If it is configured exclusively as silent server, the endpoint MUST wait for the next group rekeying to occur, in order to derive a new Security Context and re-initialize the Replay Window of each Recipient Contexts as valid.